-MTL board - The MTL board of directors is the overarching decision maker for the Tool Library.
+The MTL board of directors is the overarching decision maker for the Tool Library.
 They set the budget, determine membership fee structure and do strategic planning for the Tool Library.
 MTL board meetings are open to the public and are on our calendar.
 Please join us!
 Within the constraints of the meeting agenda, we will do our best to engage you in the meeting, encouraging your questions and suggestions.

 Email firstname.lastname@example.org if you wish to attend a meeting.

-Outreach and Partnerships - The outreach committee is one of our more active committees.
-They Seek out Business sponsorships.
+They seek out business sponsorships.
 They organize and publicize our many events that we either host or attend.
 We host parties at our space as well as attend events such as Protype Days at the Science Museum or Maker Faire at the State Fair Grounds.
 We have had fundraising events at breweries.
 The success of these events started with the Outreach committee and of course the volunteers that help on the day of these events.
 This committee is also tasked with keeping our social media relevant.